apache/nuttx/configs/olimex-lpc1766stk/README.txt

         the previously received data to the file and the serial driver's RX buffer is overrun by a few bytes while the write is in progress.
 As a result, when it reads the next buffer of data, a few bytes may be missing (maybe 10).
+The symptom of this missing data is a CRC check failure.

         Either (1) we need a more courteous host application, or (2) we need to greatly improve the target side buffering capability!

         My thought now is to implement the NuttX sz and rz commands as PC side applications as well.
 Matching both sides and obeying the handshaking will solve the issues.
 Another option might be to fix the serial driver hardware flow control somehow.

+      sz has several command line options which one would think would alleviate these problems.
+But as of yet, I have not found a combination of options that does so:

+      -L N, --packetlen N
+          Use ZMODEM sub-packets of length N. A larger N (32 <= N <= 1024) gives slightly higher throughput, a smaller N speeds error recovery.
+The default is 128 below 300 baud, 256 above 300 baud, or 1024 above 2400 baud.

+      -l N, --framelen N
+          Wait for the receiver to acknowledge correct data every N (32 <= N <= 1024) characters.
+This may be used to avoid network overrun when XOFF flow control is lacking.

+      -w N, --windowsize N
+          Limit the transmit window size to N bytes (ZMODEM).

+      UPDATE:  I have verified that with debug off and at lower serial BAUD (1200), the transfers of large fails succeed without errors.
+      You may need the Linux sz -O option to keep it from timing out in these low BAUD transfers.